|Distance (km)||Ascent (metres)||Number of days|

 - not all sections of the route are suitable for all types of user (cyclists, equestrians, people with mobility issues)

 As a low-level route never rising above 200 m (660 ft) this trail is suitable for walkers of any age.
 No special equipment is needed other than appropriate footwear and drinking water as needed.
-Map-reading skills are not required as the route is well waymarked and follows well-defined paths.
+Map-reading skills are sometimes useful as the route is not always well waymarked, but mostly follows well-defined paths.
 The route does not cross through remote or isolated areas and is accessible from many urban and rural communities.